envy-881/Bustle_CAC_Sem7/README.md

 ## General Info
 This is a repository of the data files that were used and created to visualise the population distribution in Bangalore and the distribution of bus stops across the city.

-This is part of the7th Semester Pre-Thesis project.
+This is part of the 7th Semester Pre-Thesis project.

 ## Technologies
 Project is created with: